How to Start Homeschooling A TeenagerHomeschooling

 Help them get organized.

-Homeschooling older students, especially high schoolers, can get expensive if you’re outsourcing a lot of the harder courses, and let’s be honest- we want to get our money’s worth.
+Homeschooling a teenager, especially during the high school years, can get expensive if you’re outsourcing a lot of the harder courses, and let’s be honest- we want to get our money’s worth.
 We can’t afford to spend hundreds, or thousands of dollars on classes that our children fail and need to repeat.
 That means it’s in everyone’s best interests for your teens to take ownership of their goals, their future, and take over much of their time management.
 You should not be hovering over your teenager in order for them to get work done.
 If you equip them with the skills to manage their classes, assignments, and outside activities NOW, then they’re going to do much better once they’re off at college or the seminary and you can’t remind them of every little thing.
 Prepare to be disappointed.
 Prepare to watch your kids fail (you may be the one who needs to give them a failing grade).
 But also prepare to watch your kids learn to find their own passions, strengths, and pick themselves up and start again when things get tough.
 Homeschooling younger kids is all on you.
 Homeschooling older kids is about you stepping away and letting your kids work for themselves (although you will probably need to drive them around a lot more to follow all those passions).

 You can offer various types of assignment books or planners for them to try, or if you use an LMS you can sync it to an online calendar that can send them reminders.
 Using something like Google Calendar to track assignments, outside activities, work schedules, and even household tasks could prove to be a real asset.
 But every child is different, so you’ll need to be patient as your child figures out what system works best for them in organizing their school work.
 Offer them help when they ask and step back.
 Here is another area where your teen may take advice from an older student, friend, or trusted adult vs. you.
 (So annoying right??)
 Encourage them to ask others what works for them in order help your teen find what works for him.